krishnaanaril/portfolio-v2/posts/dotnet-collecton.md

 ---
-title: Understanding C# Collections
+title: Understanding the nuances of C# Collections
 description: This article is based on .NET 9 and C# 13.
 I aim to cover the behaviors of common collections within the `System.Collections.Generic` namespace.
 published: true
 publishedAt: 2025-01-05T00:00:00.000Z
 updatedAt: 2025-01-05T00:00:00.000Z
 category: tech
-image: 'banners/72'
+image: 'banners/76'
 keywords:
     - dotnet
     - performance